USNS Perseus: Operations under the MSTS

 In late 1961 she was transferred to MSTS for conversion to a refrigeration ship.
-Renamed and designated Perseus (AF–64), 4 December 1961, she was converted by the Willamette Iron and Steel Co., Portland, Oregon, and in September 1962 was placed in service as USNS Perseus (T-AF-64) and was manned by a Civil Service crew.
+Renamed and designated Perseus (AF–64), 4 December 1961, she was converted by the Willamette Iron and Steel Co., Portland, Oregon, and in September 1962 was placed in service as USNS Perseus (T-AF-64) and was crewed by the Civil Service.
 Since that time, into 1970, she has operated under ComMSTSPac and has carried fresh and frozen foods from the U.S. West Coast to Pacific and Far East ports.

 End-of-service

 Perseus was placed out of service (date unknown) and struck from the Naval Register, 15 June 1973.
 She was returned to MARAD for lay up in the National Defense Reserve Fleet.
 It was sold on 31 August 1973, and scrapped at Kaohsiung in 1974.

 Military awards and honors

 Perseus’ crew was eligible for the following medals: